 Built on the coffee trade and brimming with elegant Victorian mansions, San Jose is a fantastic city for digital nomads to visit for the winter, featuring warm weather and many coworking spaces.

-The cost of living is also very reasonable, and you can find apartments for rent at a fraction of the cost of what you might pay in major cities like Toronto, New York or London, while still being able to get out and enjoy world-class museums, parks, and historic buildings.
+The cost of living in Costa Rica is also very reasonable, and you can find apartments for rent at a fraction of the cost of what you might pay in major cities like Toronto, New York or London while still being able to get out and enjoy world-class museums, parks, and historic buildings.

 7. Cali, Colombia